senesis/sandbox/compatibility_with_CliMAF.md

 CliMAF is a natural candidate for being one of the `tool` using the ISI.

 ###  Shallow compatibility
 CliMAF interface design is quite different from ISI's:

   - it does not assume that the script is changed to adapt to the interface, and it adapts to the existing script command line structure
   - it communicates all script parameters and input data references through the command line, while ISI uses the master interface file; also, it
+  - it treats separately data ensembles and single members, while ISI handle single members as an ensemble of size one
   - part of the information provided in ISI's script definition file is in CliMAF supported by [the script declaration phase](#declare-script-command-line)

 Nevertheless, regarding feeding the script with input data and parameters, there is no basic incompatibility, as both interfaces have necessarily to provide the same basic set of information.